NOAA-OWP/lstm/README.md

 6. And finally you should finalize the model instance: `model.finalize()`

 # Model weights and biases
 The training procedure should produce weights and biases for the LSTM model.
 These are stored in Pytorch files (`*.pt`), are kept within the training directories: `trained_neuralhydrology_models`.
 Without these the model can still run, but will not make streamflow predictions.
-These are **absolutely** necessary for running this model with NextGen.
+These are **absolutely** necessary for running this model with the Next Generation Water Resources Modeling Framework.
 These weights and biases are trained to represent many basins, so they do not change for every basin.
 The model may be trained regionally, or globally, and the weights and biases need to be consistent across the appropriate basins.

 # More information on training models with NeuralHydrology
 https://neuralhydrology.readthedocs.io/en/latest/index.html